The true value of stock in a high-growth company like Wise

 What’s the value of Wise stock?

-Our stock’s value is driven by how much our investors are willing to pay for each share at a liquidity event.
+Wise became a publicly listed company³ on 7 July 2021.
+Our stock’s value is driven by how much our investors are willing to pay for each share on the stock market.

 How does it all work in practice?

 Stock is a long-term incentive — we want our employees to stick with us on our mission.
 So we have a 4-year vesting schedule with a one year cliff4.
 This means you have to work at Wise for at least one year to have any vested stock that you can exercise and/or sell at a later day.